LATEST MoD UPDATE – The Forces Help to Buy scheme has been made permanent, with effect from 1 January 2023.

 Yes.
 You are going to need to make a small loan protection insurance payment every month.
 Depending on the size of your loan, this payment is likely to be as little as £6 or £7 a month

 Here at Bonallack and Bishop we have huge experience over the last 30 years of representing members of HM Armed Forces.

-We represent hundreds of serving and retired Forces personnel each and every year with a range of legal issues – from military divorce and court-martial to wills, military accident claims and property purchase originally using LSAP and AFHOS and now, the more generous FHTB loan scheme.
+We represent hundreds of serving and retired Forces personnel each and every year with a range of legal issues – from military divorce and court-martial to wills, military accident claims and conveyancing for property purchase originally using LSAP and AFHOS and now, the more generous FHTB loan scheme.

 We are long-standing members of the only network of specialist military law solicitors in the UK – Forces Law.

 Bonallack and Bishop have signed the Armed Forces Covenant

 As part of our commitment to support the Armed Forces Community, we have signed up to the Armed Forces Covenant – which is a promise that those who serve or have served in the armed forces, and their families, are treated fairly.